 The essential opportunity for financial services firms is in catalysing and accelerating the transition to a new economy, one based on ecosystems that satisfy fundamental human needs and wants while also tackling urgent societal challenges that demand new solutions.

 Traditional economic structures are giving way to a consumer-led economy where capabilities are organised around core human needs and wants.
 Unlike the traditional industry value chain, where the customer sits at the end of a line of B2B relationships, these new arrangements place customers in the center.
 The overlapping value webs surrounding them will deliver on human needs more directly and powerfully than ever before.

 Societal challenges consistently change and create new threats.
 These issues also offer tremendous opportunities for the financial services industry to play an impactful (and profitable) role.

 The road ahead will not be a smooth one, and the financial services industry will need to prepare for inevitable shocks that arise over the next 10 years.
-Some of the most credible and impactful challenges include climate adaptation, additive manufacturing, the changing role of work, and reducing inequality.
-These shocks aren’t mutually exclusive, however; many of them may emerge over the coming decade, and the materialization of one may spur the development of others.
+Some of the most credible and impactful challenges include climate adaptation, additive manufacturing, the changing role of work and reducing inequality.
+These shocks are not mutually exclusive, however; many of them may emerge over the coming decade, and the materialisation of one may spur the development of others.
 This makes it even more urgent for industry leaders to prepare for all of them.

 Taken together, these opportunities and shocks present a daunting list.
 From an ESG perspective, none of them should be considered in isolation from each other.
 Instead of thinking of managing ESG in vertical silos (E, S, or G), leaders should shift to a multidimensional view to examine the risks and opportunities present in all three areas and across the broader jobs to be done.